5argon/FirebaseUPM/README.md

 # Firebase UPM

 If you are tired of Firebase Unity SDK polluting your project with folders and folders it is time to do it Unity Package Manager style.
+Plus if you have multiple projects just pulling this repo and the newest version will be delivered to all of your projects.

 It also included `.asmdef` file to be compatible with your `.asmdef` enabled project.
 The name to reference is `Google.Firebase`.

 ## How